Security Breaches Are Your Fault!Confusion with the cloud shared responsibility model

 A widely known case of misconfiguration was the Capital One data breach in 2019.
 According to the SRM, a client company’s employees are responsible for the appropriate integration of cloud service platforms.
 Following Graham’s point, "Engineers that have worked with cloud computing systems have frequently noted that system integrations are not always straightforward."
 Either because of confusion, incompetence, or both, Capital One personnel left a firewall improperly configured in the process of integrating AWS solutions, allowing the theft of information from more than 100 million credit card customers.
 In conclusion, Capital One, not AWS, "was held accountable for the monetary loss and time spent fixing the error."

 'Data breaches' along with 'Misconfiguration and inadequate change control' are the first two cloud threats that the Cloud Security Alliance (CSA) puts on its Top Threats to Cloud Computing: Egregious Eleven report for the education of organizations.
 Companies should not only worry about the risk of losing data or intellectual property but also about the risk of their cloud resources being deleted or modified to disrupt business operations.
 Confusion with cloud responsibilities can also lead to errors involving unauthorized access to data and services.
 Plus, it can open the door to malware and facilitate the stealing of cloud credentials.

-Ask them for detailed guidelines on your security responsibilities
+whenever necessary.
+Ask them for detailed guidelines on your security

 responsibilities because they can certainly give them to you.
+Also, stay

-Bear in mind that it is always crucial to have robust
+evolving.
+Bear in mind that it’s always crucial to have robust

 security in your company’s digital transformation, the next